gatsbyjs/gatsby/docs/docs/how-to/querying-data/running-queries-with-graphiql.md

 The UI is divided into three pieces:

 - The left sidebar has buttons to open plugin panes and change settings
-- The middle is where you write your queries
+- The left side is where you write your queries
 - The right side is where the results of your queries will be displayed

 The left sidebar has a top and bottom section.
-The top are buttons for the documentation explorer, history, query explorer, and query exporter.
+The top has buttons for the documentation explorer, history, query explorer, and query exporter.
 The bottom sidebar buttons allow you to refetch the schema, see the keyboard shortcuts, and change settings.

 In the middle section, below the welcome comment, begin typing: